- Muslim Girl: A Coming of AgePaperback, 2017

 This course will provide you with the opportunity to practice academic writing skills that will serve you well in college and beyond.
 We will focus intensively on strategies for reading, analyzing, and responding in writing to texts—tasks you will be asked to do often as a college student.

 This course includes a couple unique features designed to assist you as you develop as an academic writer.
-First, you will meet with me for one-on-one conference sessions and as part of a group during which we will discuss what you are working on for the course and your development as a writer.
+First, you will meet with me for one-on-one conference sessions as well as taking part in small group meetings, during which we will discuss what you are working on for the course and your development as a writer.
 Second, you will create an electronic portfolio which will showcase your work for the course and your evolution as a writer.
 We will look at examples and talk about creating this portfolio over the course of the semester.

 It is imperative that you bring a copy of what you read to class with you on the day we discuss it.
 We will discuss the first readings from paper copies which you are responsible to print out.
 After that, I prefer that you bring a paper copy, but you can use an e-reader or laptop (not a phone with e-reader capabilities).
 If I find that you are using your e-reader in class for purposes other than to consult the text we are studying that day, you will no longer be able to use your e-reader during class.